 You can get prescription medicine from your vet to keep at home in case of an emergency.
 Most dosages depend on your rabbit’s weight.
 Ask your vet to write down the dosage for each of your rabbits on the bottle.
 If you have the meds, but not the dosage and cannot contact your vet, at least contact one of our admins or knowledgeable members to assist, rather than guessing.
 Overdosing could be fatal.

-– Clopomon aka Metoclopromide (a gut motility drug): Keeps the gut working to prevent GI stasis.
-Very important for rabbits that have stopped eating/pooping.
+– Clopomon aka Metoclopromide (a gut motility drug): Keeps the gut working to prevent GI stasis but can be dangerous if given to a bunny with a blockage.
+Important for rabbits that have stopped eating/pooping.
 Dosage is normally repeated every 8-12 hours.

-– Petcam aka Metacam (painkiller): In many cases providing a rabbit with pain relief is the first step towards recovery.
+– Petcam/Metacam/Meloxicam (painkiller): In many cases providing a rabbit with pain relief is the first step towards recovery.
 Make sure that you know how to read your rabbit’s body language – how to tell when your rabbit is in pain because giving this unnecessarily or for prolonged periods will be bad for your bunny’s kidneys.
 Dosage is normally repeated every 24 hours.

-– Baytril or Enrovet (anti-biotic): Rabbits are prone to infections which are normally treated with a course of anti-biotics.
-Some rabbit owners give anti-biotics straight away when they suspect their bunny is sick.
-Do so with caution because the vet may prefer to prescribe a better anti-biotic to suit the exact ailment and now your bunny has to first finish the course of anti-biotic he started with.
+– Baytril/Enrovet (antibiotic): Rabbits are prone to infections which are normally treated with a course of antibiotics.
+Some rabbit owners give antibiotics straight away when they suspect their bunny is sick.
+Do so with caution because this can lead to antibiotic resistance.
+The vet may prefer to prescribe a better antibiotic to suit the exact ailment and now your bunny has to first finish the course of antibiotic he started with.

 Always remember to tell your vet which meds you have already given, in what quantities, and when then they were last given.